Suzani embroidery is a most unique traditional craft and art still practiced by women from Central Asia.

 But still there are huge threats to its survival because machine made synthetic copies of Suzani are being produced and are sold at cheap prices to tourists.
 This makes the true hand embroidered pieces seem too "expensive" and could result in them becoming a rarity again soon.
 There will no longer be the one woman embroiderer artist working and meditating over her Suzani for months and years.
 It will become group ventures and machine made embroideries to create “quick” results to be sold to tourists and online shops.
 The ever rising cost of raw silk and cotton also has a huge impact on the survival of this noble craft.

 Since 2013 I have given many talks to local groups in South Africa about my journey and my own research into the world of Suzani.
-After 10 years I am absolutely no less passionate, but mush more so about doing what I can to help in a small way keep this Art alive and thriving.
+After 10 years I am absolutely no less passionate, but much more so about doing what I can to help in a small way keep this Art alive and thriving.

 Below is a photo of a large Nurata / Uratube Suzani, and one of the most beloved from my collection, she has been hanging in my bedroom or “Suzaniroom” for many years and I am daily amazed by all her magic.
 I feel she looks after me.
 She was made by one woman over a period of a few years, and I have heard she has since moved to Russia with her family and will not be creating this kind of Suzani in Uzbekistan again.